Inez and Vinoodh: Meeting

 Inez and Vinoodh met at the Fashion Academy Vogue in their hometown, Amsterdam, where they both initially studied fashion design—Vinoodh from 1981 to 1985 and Inez from 1983 to 1985.
 Inez took a master's degree in photography at the Gerrit Rietveld Academie (1985–1990) and Vinoodh founded the Lawina clothing line with his classmate Rick Bovendeert.
 A commission for Inez to photograph the 1986 Lawina collection led to Vinoodh beginning to work with her, first as a stylist and eventually in 1995 as co-author of the images they produce together.
 The Lawina label closed in 1990 when Inez graduated and the pair began practicing as artists.

-Fashion photography
+Fashion and celebrity photography

-The duo have also shot campaigns for Chanel, Calvin Klein, Louis Vuitton and Miu Miu, 1as well as Louis Vuitton under creative director Virgil Abloh.
+The duo have shot campaigns for Chanel, Calvin Klein, Louis Vuitton and Miu Miu, as well as Louis Vuitton under creative director Virgil Abloh.
+In 2023, they shot Taylor Swift for Time magazine’s Person of the Year covers.

+Music-related work

 In 2015, they shot the single cover for "Only One", a collaboration between Kanye West and Paul McCartney, along with directing the video for "FourFiveSeconds", a song by Rihanna, featuring West and McCartney.

 Collaborations

-Since 1999 they work regularly with Icelandic polymath Björk working on several music videos and high profile magazine editorials.
+Since 1999, they have worked regularly with Icelandic polymath Björk on several music videos and high profile magazine editorials.
 In February 2019, they released a jewelry collaboration with Mene, a brand co-founded by Pablo Picasso's granddaughter, Diana Widmaier Picasso.
 They also released a line of jewelry with New York brand Ten Thousand Things.